Article IV: University Standards

 - Refusing to present identification upon request by any authorized personnel acting within their authority.

-- Theft of property of the University, property of a member of the University community, or other personal or public property.
+- Attempted or actual theft of property of the University, property of a member of the University community, or other personal or public property.

 - Attempted or actual damage to property of the University or property of a member of the University or other public property, on or off-campus.